-The business of the Wireless segment is conducted principally by the Company's Shenandoah Personal Communications Company ("PCS") subsidiary.
-As a Sprint PCS Affiliate of Sprint Nextel, this subsidiary provides digital wireless service to a portion of a four-state area covering the region from Harrisburg, York and Altoona, Pennsylvania, to Harrisonburg, Virginia.
-Through the Company's Shenandoah Mobile Company subsidiary, the Wireless segment provides tower rental space to affiliates and non-affiliates in the Company's PCS service area.
-This subsidiary owns 149 towers and leases tower space in the PCS service territory in Virginia, West Virginia, Maryland and Pennsylvania to PCS and has 219 leases to other wireless communications providers at December 31, 2011.
+The business of the Wireless segment is conducted principally by the Company's Shenandoah Personal Communications, LLC ("PCS") subsidiary.
+As a Sprint PCS Affiliate of Sprint Nextel, this subsidiary provides digital wireless service to a portion of a four-state area extending from Harrisburg, York and Altoona, Pennsylvania, to Harrisonburg, Virginia.
+Through the Company's Shenandoah Mobile, LLC subsidiary, the Wireless segment provides tower rental space to affiliates and non-affiliates in the Company's PCS service area.
+This subsidiary owns 150 towers, leases tower space to PCS and had 216 leases with other wireless communications providers at December 31, 2012.

 PCS has offered personal communications services through a digital wireless telephone and data network since 1995.
 In 1999, this subsidiary executed a management agreement with Sprint Nextel.
 The network, which utilizes code division multiple access, or CDMA, currently covers 269 miles of Interstates 81 and 83, and a 177 mile section of the Pennsylvania Turnpike between Pittsburgh and Philadelphia, as well as many of the communities near these routes.
 This territory includes approximately 2.4 million residents, and our network currently covers more than 86% of them.
-Under its agreements with Sprint Nextel, the Company is the exclusive Sprint PCS Affiliate of Sprint Nextel in the Company's territory, providing wireless mobility communications network products and services in the 1900 megahertz spectrum range.
-The Company had 248,620 postpaid PCS customers at December 31, 2011, an increase of 5.9% compared to December 31, 2010.
-Effective July 8, 2010, the Company announced that it had amended its Management Agreement with Sprint Nextel Corporation to allow the Company to begin selling Sprint Nextel's Boost and Virgin Mobile prepaid wireless plans in its territory.
+Effective February 1, 2012, the Company announced that it had amended its Management Agreement with Sprint Nextel Corporation in connection with the Company's commitment to build a 4G LTE network in the company's service area.
+Under its agreements with Sprint Nextel, the Company is the exclusive Sprint PCS Affiliate of Sprint Nextel in the Company's territory, providing wireless mobility communications network products and services in the 800 and 1900 megahertz spectrum ranges.
+The Company had 262,892 postpaid PCS customers at December 31, 2012, an increase of 5.7% compared to December 31, 2011.
+Effective July 8, 2010, the Company announced that it had amended its Management Agreement with Sprint Nextel Corporation to allow the Company to begin selling Sprint Nextel's Boost and Virgin Mobile prepaid wireless services in its territory.
 The Company also purchased from Sprint Nextel the right to receive a share of revenues from approximately 50,000 Virgin Mobile prepaid wireless subscribers receiving service in its territory for \$138 per subscriber.
-The Company had 107,100 prepaid wireless customers at December 31, 2011, an increase of 40,144 from December 31, 2010.
-Of the Company's total operating revenues, 56.6% in 2011, 60.0% in 2010 and 63.6% in 2009 were generated by or through Sprint Nextel and its customers using the Company's portion of Sprint Nextel's nationwide PCS network.
-No other customer relationship generated more than 2.5% of the Company's total operating revenues in 2011, 2010 or 2009.
+The Company had 128,177 prepaid wireless customers at December 31, 2012, an increase of 21,077 from December 31, 2011.
+Of the Company's total operating revenues, 58.6% in 2012, 56.6% in 2011 and 60.0% in 2010 were generated by or through Sprint Nextel and its customers using the Company's portion of Sprint Nextel's nationwide PCS network.
+No other customer relationship generated more than 2.5% of the Company's total operating revenues in 2012, 2011 or 2010.